The Origins of Project Linus

 Rarely a month goes by that Project Linus isn’t featured in a national magazine or program.
 Parade, People, Reader’s Digest, Family Circle, Ladies Home Journal, Quiltmaker, Quilters Newsletter, Guidepost, Parents Magazine, Real Simple, Woman’s Day and many others have helped to spur interest.
 You may have seen or heard segments about Project Linus on the NBC Nightly News, Today Show, and Oprah.

 Board of Directors

 Project Linus is governed by a board of directors who assist us in all aspects of the national organization.

 How are monetary donations used?
 There are many expenses involved in maintaining Project Linus.
 Normal expenses for our organization are: fabric, batting, yarn, other blanket making supplies, blanket labels, printing, office supplies, shipping, accounting and auditing to name a few.

-As of March 2013 more than 4,600,000 blankets have been created, by chapters located in all 50 states, for children in crisis all over the United States and in several countries ravaged by disasters.
+Since 1998 more than 5,000,000 blankets have been created, by chapters located in all 50 states, for children in crisis all over the United States and in several countries ravaged by disasters.